Last Updated on by

 Not to say that that’s a bad thing.
 I was just under the impression a European festival would be, well, more European.

-Spring Break Festival was fun, I enjoyed the freedom to explore Amsterdam during the daytime and my city travel pass allowed me to do so.
+Spring Break Amsterdam was fun, I enjoyed the freedom to explore Amsterdam during the daytime and my city travel pass allowed me to do so.

 I enjoyed the music which is partly the reason I booked.
 But I felt as festivals go the audience was pretty young and had an 18 year old’s let loose in Amsterdam kind of vibe.